Magnit : PJSC “Magnit” notifies on the transactions by persons discharging managerial responsibilities and persons closely associated with them | MarketScreener

 PJSC "Magnit" notifies on the transactions by persons discharging managerial responsibilities and persons closely associated with them

-Krasnodar, Russia (May 28, 2019): Magnit PJSC (MOEX and LSE: MGNT), one of Russia's leading retailers announces the change of stake of ordinary shares in the charter capital of PJSC "Magnit" owned by Naumova Olga Valerievna, Chief Executive Officer, Chairman of the PJSC "Magnit" collective executive body (Management Board).
+Krasnodar, Russia (May 30, 2019): Magnit PJSC (MOEX and LSE: MGNT), one of Russia's leading retailers announces the change of stake of ordinary shares in the charter capital of PJSC "Magnit" owned by the members of the Management Board of PJSC "Magnit".

-On May 27, 2019 the Company was notified on the following change of share of Naumova Olga Valerievna in the charter capital.
+On May 29, 2019 the Company was notified on the following change of share in the charter capital.

 |